 Since the First Congress, which met from 1789 to 1791, all Congresses have been numbered in order.
 The session usually lasts from January 3rd to July 31st, but in special cases, it can last longer.

 Every other November, voters elect all 435 Representatives and a third of the Senators.
 The newly-elected Congressmen don't take office until January.
 The time between those two dates is known as the Lame Duck Session.
 The members who weren't re-elected have less political power.
-That's because they're leaving in a few weeks.
-As a result, often nothing gets done.
+As they're leaving in a few weeks, often nothing gets done.

-These include Social Security, the Department of Defense and even the Navy's Shipbuilding Plan.
-It played a critical role in resolving the 2008 financial crisis by analyzing TARP and ARRA.
+The Congressional Budget Office analyzes the president's annual budget.
+It also reviews large programs.
+These include Social Security, the Department of Defense, and even the Navy's Shipbuilding Plan.
+The CBO played a critical role in resolving the 2008 financial crisis by analyzing the Troubled Asset Relief Program and the American Recovery and Reinvestment Act.
 These programs may never have gotten off the ground without CBO's respected analysis.
 The CBO employs about 230 people, primarily economists and public policy analysts.

-The Joint Economic Committee is a permanent committee with ten Senators and ten Representatives.
+The Joint Economic Committee is a permanent committee with 10 Senators and 10 Representatives.
 It advises Congress on the economy.
 It holds hearings to educate members on economic issues.
-It reviews the Economic Report of the President.

 The U.S. Constitution grants Congress the unique power to create laws.
 Each house can write, debate, and pass bills.
 But it doesn't become law until both houses agree on the final wording, and it is signed by the President.

+Congress frames foreign policy and trade.
+It gives the President trade promotion authority to negotiate trade agreements.
 It then votes yes or no on these agreements.
-These include NAFTA, the Trans-Pacific Partnership, and the Transatlantic Trade Investment Partnership.
+These include the North American Free Trade Agreement, the Trans-Pacific Partnership, and the Transatlantic Trade Investment Partnership.
 It also votes on regional and bilateral agreements.

 Congress regulates interstate commerce.
 It establishes immigration rules.
 It also holds hearings on critical national issues.